The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 4–6 days

-How long does RSV last on surfaces
+How long does RSV live on surfaces

-7–8 hours
+Many hours

-How to prevent RSV
+How to help prevent the spread of RSV

 • Wash hands regularly